X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 You can try these exercises to practice what you have learned:

-* Try to render the triangle that connects vertices 1, 3 and 4.
-The only changes you need to make are in the SetUpIndices method.
+* Try to render the triangle that connects vertices 1, 3, and 4.
+The only changes you need to make are in the **SetUpIndices** method.
-* Use another vector, such as (1,0,0) as Up vector for your camera’s View matrix.
+* Use another vector, such as (1,0,0) as Up vector for your camera’s view matrix.

 ## The code so far